From Reversal to Permanent Ostomy: A Personal Journey

 Dec 21, 2013 4:46 am

-I did not mean to seem condescending regarding my comment about beyondpar, if he would have simplified his statement without throwing in all the garbage, yes I would have totally understood what he was saying!
-I myself feel like one of those lab rats that was experimented on, I should have never had a reversal.
-After having your large intestine removed and talking to many people in my situation my doctor should have never done a reversal on me.
-I also should have researched my situation more so as not to become one of there lab rats.
-But definitely right, a permanent ostomy is not a failure and my surgeon after apologizing over and over was willing to do whatever I wanted which was giving me my ostomy back.
-Pretty sad that I had to go through four surgeries in less than a year to get where I am.
-But I am just looking to a better future!
-Thank you
+I did not mean to seem condescending regarding my comment about beyondpar.
+If he had simplified his statement without throwing in all the garbage, yes, I would have totally understood what he was saying!
+I myself feel like one of those lab rats that was experimented on.
+I should have never had a reversal.
+After having your large intestine removed and talking to many people in my situation, my doctor should have never done a reversal on me.
+I also should have researched my situation more so as not to become one of their lab rats.
+But you are definitely right, a permanent ostomy is not a failure, and my surgeon, after apologizing over and over, was willing to do whatever I wanted, which was giving me my ostomy back.
+It's pretty sad that I had to go through four surgeries in less than a year to get where I am.
+But I am just looking forward to a better future!
+Thank you.

 iMacG5